uGcinikhaya/alx-low_level_programming/0x02-functions_nested_loops/README.md

 A function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
 A function that prints the 9 times table, starting with 0.
 A function that adds two integers and returns the result.
+A function that prints all natural numbers from n to 98.